triton-inference-server/python_backend/README.md

 the `set_release_flags` function on the request object with the flag `pb_utils.TRITONSERVER_REQUEST_RELEASE_RESCHEDULE`, you can reschedule the request for further execution in a future batch.
-This feature is useful for handling generative sequences.
+This feature is useful for handling iterative sequences.

-The model config must be configured to enable generative sequence batching in order to use the request rescheduling API:
+The model config must be configured to enable iterative sequence batching in order to use the request rescheduling API:

 ```
 sequence_batching {
-  generative_sequence : true
+  iterative_sequence : true
 }
 ```